Each company may enter as many as three trucks into the Pageant; one per class.

 Participants will have the opportunity to see how to safely secure and tow a variety of luxury and premium vehicles during exposition hours.

 • 1:00-2:15pm - Jaguar, Land Rover

 Festival Night - Rennaissance Hotel - Sat., Nov.
 22, 7:30pm

 Since 1989, AT has been awarding the Medal to towers who put their lives at risk to save the lives of others.
 These heroic stories reflect on the selfless dedication and innate heroic spirit of the towman, and are truly a lightning rod for pride in our industry.
 Experience the March of the Heroes and the bequeathing of the Medal.
 Enjoy a gourmet dinner and celebrate with the entertainment of Howl at the Moon and the act’s dueling pianos.
 This once-in-a-lifetime event happens Saturday night at AT’s headquarters, the Renaissance Hotel.
 Dinner, Medal Ceremony, and Howl at the Moon entertainment!

 • Royal Sonesta Harbor Court • Lord Baltimore Hotel

 All AT Expo Hotels are situated in close proximity to both the Inner Harbor and Baltimore Convention Center.
-Group rates listed here have been negotiated by show management for AT Expo attendees and exhibitors only.
+AT Expo negotiated rates are still being honored at the Royal Sonesta Harbor Court and the Hilton Lord Baltimore.